The Soccer War

 Results of the Propaganda Campaigns

 The campaigns, particularly those of El Salvador, were brilliant in the sense that the press was only one factor in arousing animosity.
 Other tools were used in the global environment to catapult animosity into measurable action and diplomacy.
-One of these tools was the ability to influence the OAS, which was already being harshly criticized for their lack of mediation in the crisis.
-El Salvador create conditions of revenge by exploiting the game held in Tegucigalpa, Honduras, but this was relatively easy since the San Salvadoran masses were easily impressionable and ready to strike, based on past occurrences, regardless of the match results.
+One of these tools was the ability to influence the OAS, which was already being harshly criticized for its lack of mediation in the crisis.
+El Salvador created conditions of revenge by exploiting the game held in Tegucigalpa, Honduras, but this was relatively easy since the San Salvadoran masses were easily impressionable and ready to strike, based on past occurrences, regardless of the match results.
 Even if El Salvador had won, the pieces of the puzzle were already in place for rioting when the Honduran team arrived in San Salvador.

 Furthermore, the fact that El Salvador never favored peaceful conflict resolution suggests that the government was pleased with the direction of its propaganda campaigns.
 The Salvadoran government’s next step was to manipulate the OAS as a pawn to rationalize armed aggression against Honduras.
 Even the Honduran chancellor protested the events to his Salvadoran counterpart, citing that the “mental and physical well-being of the National Football Team of Honduras”[31] was being compromised.
 Only after this calculated protest did the OAS casually launched an investigation, calling for the Subcommittee on Human Rights to visit Honduras and verify the alleged brutal aggressions, profound offenses, and serious crimes to which the propaganda alluded.
 El Salvador never even favored peace settlements in the first place.
 El Salvador was content with its position of labeling Honduras as the aggressor because such an accusation would eventually bring in the OAS, however dilatory the OAS may be.

 The Salvadoran Council of Ministers was the organization that charged the crime of genocide against Honduras, not some obscure, regional, and unregulated newspaper.
 Salvadoran President Fidel Sanchez Hernandez was the one who blamed any acts of violence on “communist and subversive elements.”[32]
 The leaders were the ones who made the accusations all the more believable, since the citizens believed that they could put their trust in the government.
-In both Honduras and El Salvador, as in many other Latin American countries, the presidents also functioned as politicians and generals, leading their armies into battle.
+In both Honduras and El Salvador, as in many other Latin American countries, the presidents functioned as both politicians and generals, leading their armies into battle.
 This dramatically changed the dynamics of perceptions in Latin America.

 The Organization of American States (OAS) was an international organization, created on Apr.
 30, 1948, at Bogotá, Colombia, by agreement of Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, the Dominican Republic, Ecuador, El Salvador, Guatemala, Haiti, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, the United States, Uruguay, and Venezuela.
 Another 17 states have subsequently joined.
 The OAS is a regional agency designed to work with the United Nations to promote peace, justice, and hemispheric solidarity.
-One of the primary goals is cultivate economic development, especially during the 1960s in the “Alliance for Progress, and to defend the sovereignty and territorial integrity of the signatory nations.”
+One of its primary goals is to cultivate economic development, especially during the 1960s; it was an “Alliance for Progress” meant to “defend the sovereignty and territorial integrity of the signatory nations.”
+Yet the OAS did not effectively mediate the Football War.
+Nor did the U.S. State Department take active steps to resolve the conflict: “The U.S. State Department did not plan to intervene unilaterally in the dispute,” according to State Department spokesperson Robert McClosley.

-The United States’ desire to stay discreetly in the background during the crisis and “operate within the framework of the regional organization”[33] represented a political maneuver.
-After the recent interventionist policy of previous years, the US preferred improving its image in the eyes of the OAS.
-Furthermore, the “United States’ domination of the OAS is so complete that the regional organization acts only when the political or strategic interests of North America are involved.”[34]
-The OAS was reluctant to forcefully intervene to prevent the conflict from degenerating, and the US “never moved from a position of extreme caution, preferring to remain on the periphery of the conflict”[35] to protect its own self-interests.
-US interests were never in adverse danger.
+The United States’ desire to stay discreetly in the background during the crisis and “operate within the framework of the regional organization”[33] stemmed from a desire to improve its image in the eyes of the OAS.
+After years of interventionist policy, the U.S. sought to appease its hemispheric partners and allow the OAS to coordinate any response to the turmoil.
+It is worth noting that, given the U.S.’ desire to stay out of the conflict, it was unlikely that the OAS would take action.
+According to Latin America expert William M. LeoGrande and defense expert Carla Anne Robbins, “the United States’ domination of the OAS is so complete that the regional organization acts only when the political or strategic interests of North America are involved.”[34]
+The OAS was reluctant to forcefully intervene to prevent the conflict from escalating, and the U.S. “never moved from a position of extreme caution, preferring to remain on the periphery of the conflict”[35] to protect its own self-interests, which were arguably never in any real danger.

 Political Unrest and Ongoing Disputes: 1969-Present

 Despite its relatively short, 100-hour duration, the Soccer War was by no means an isolated conflict that was quickly resolved and then largely forgotten.
 Its influence continues to resonate in both Honduras and El Salvador today, and its legacy has even been felt in recent World Cup soccer qualifying matches.
 When it quickly became clear in July 1969 that Honduras and El Salvador were not going to end the war on their own, the Organization of American States (OAS) met in Washington to discuss the forced evacuation of El Salvador from Honduras.
 The OAS arranged a cease-fire that took effect on July 20, 1969.
 After identifying El Salvador as the aggressor, the OAS decided to impose “upon it [El Salvador] diplomatic and economic sanctions.”[36]
 At this point, casualties on both sides were already greater than 2,000.[37]
 Diplomatically, the OAS sanctions marked the official end of the conflict.
-However, both countries continued to feel the implications of the war long after the cease-fire was arranged.
+However, both countries continued to feel the implications of the war long after the ceasefire was arranged.
 The Central American Common Market was suspended for twenty-two years, trade was disrupted, and vigorous propaganda still circulated in both El Salvador and Honduras.
 Honduras later seceded from the Central American economic union.
 It then decided to reestablish importation taxes on products from Common Market countries and sign bilateral commercial treaties[38] without concern for the rules of the economic community.
 Consequently, Honduras remains one of Latin America’s poorest countries today.

 In El Salvador, the Soccer War “obscured the problem of population growth and was used to justify militarily repressive control measures.”[45]
 The government used the National Democratic Organization (Orden), a “peasant organization”[46] established in the early 1960s, to coercively control the nation and protect the interests of the landed oligarchy.
 By the late 1970s, Orden had about 100,000 members and “functioned as a paramilitary adjunct and an important part of the rural intelligence network for the security forces.”[47]
 Elections were frequently marred by fraud and corruption.
 However, the military was soon confronted with a new phenomenon: left-wing terrorism.
 During the mid-1970s, radical leftist groups began to gain widespread support, and many popular organizations began to mobilize the masses “behind a revolutionary program of radical reform.”[48]
-Most of these organizations were run by guerrilla groups and drew their leadership from Christian Base Communities, which were radical Roman Catholic groups.
+Most of these organizations were run by guerrilla groups and drew their leadership from Christian Base Communities, a group of radical Roman Catholic revolutionary organizations.
 The largest was the Revolutionary Popular Bloc, which boasted a membership of approximately 60,000.[49]
 Some of the most extreme groups kidnapped government officials and held them for ransom and attacked government buildings in San Salvador.
 Finally, civil war broke out in 1980 between the government and the Farabundo Marti National Liberation Front (FMLN), a coalition of five left-wing militias.
 The United States backed the right wing military government, while Cuba and the Soviet Union threw their support to the Marxist-Leninist rebels.
 El Salvador’s infrastructure quickly collapsed, and thousands fled, hoping to find sanctuary in Honduras.
 However, complicating matters was the presence of a large number of Nicaraguan refugees in Honduras, who had fled the Sandinista Revolution in 1979.
 “Border skirmishes flared again” between Honduras and El Salvador in May 1980, when the Honduran military killed more than 500 refugees attempting “to cross the border region of the Sumpul River.”[50]
 It remains unclear whether or not the Honduran border patrol or the Salvadoran military fired first, but regardless, diplomatic relations between the two nations became even more complicated.
-They eventually signed a peace treaty on October 30, 1980, “agreeing to continue negotiations on the final demarcation of the border.”[51]
+The countries eventually signed a peace treaty on October 30, 1980, “agreeing to continue negotiations on the final demarcation of the border.”[51]
 However, it would be an additional twelve years until the World Court finally resolved the border disputes, dividing territory between El Salvador and Honduras.
 In El Salvador, civil war and unrest dragged on for more than a decade.
 The Chapultepec Peace Accords were finally signed in Chapultepec, Mexico in 1992, creating a new Constitution, regulating the armed forces, establishing a civilian police force, and transforming the FMLN from a guerrilla army to a political party.
 The United Nations monitored the peace process until 1997.

 The Lingering Legacy of the Soccer War